coreos/console-login-helper-messages/doc/manual.md

-Network interface information is shown via a [NetworkManager Dispatcher script](/etc/NetworkManager/dispatcher.d/90-console-login-helper-messages-gensnippet_if), and will display in `issue` by default as long as the `-issuegen` subpackage is installed and `-issuegen.path` shown above is enabled.
+Network interface information is shown via a [NetworkManager Dispatcher script](/etc/NetworkManager/dispatcher.d/90-console-login-helper-messages-gensnippet_if), and will display in `issue` by default.
+If using private runtime directories, the `-issuegen` subpackage must also be installed and `-issuegen.path` shown above must be enabled.

 On systems where NetworkManager is unavailable, udev rules could be used to detect new interfaces being added/removed.
 Udev rules are disabled by default and